 How to serve?

-I absolutely love this with steamed rice or egg fried rice (as shown in the photo) to soak up the amazing garlicky sauce.
+I absolutely love this eggplant stir fry with steamed rice or egg fried rice (as shown in the photo) to soak up the amazing garlicky sauce.

-Drop that delivery menu and pair this dish with egg drop tomato soup, cucumber salad and honey sriracha chicken for an Asian inspired take out at home.
+Drop that delivery menu and pair this dish with egg drop tomato soup, cucumber salad and honey sriracha chicken for an Asian inspired take out at home or for Lent dinner ideas.

 Storage & Reheating

-If you have leftovers, let it cool completely before refrigerating in an airtight container for 3 to 4 days.
+If you have any leftovers of the eggplant stir fry, let it cool completely before refrigerating in an airtight container for 3 to 4 days.

 To reheat - Microwave it until thoroughly heated or heat it on the stovetop with a teaspoon of water to help the sauce reach the desired shine.